paulscherrerinstitute/fast-feedback-indexer/tests/README.md

             * Refinement: least squares refinement of indexer output cells on CPU
             * Indexing + Refinement

-Since these executable need the fast feedback indexer library, so it has to be installed in a default library search location, or the *LD_LIBRARY_PATH* has to be set.
+Since these executables need the fast feedback indexer library, it has to be installed in a default library search location, or the *LD_LIBRARY_PATH* has to be set.
 To avoid that, the module RUNPATH elf entry can be set to the fast feedback indexer library installation location by switching on the *TESTS_RPATH* cmake option.